sf-wdi-31/mergesort/stacks-and-queues/stacks-challenge.md

 ## Conceptual Review

 Stacks are "last-in, first-out", meaning the last item pushed to the stack will be the first thing popped off.
 We can use the `.push` method to add an item to the top of the stack and the `.pop` method to remove an item from the top of the stack.
-Since we'll be implementing our stack with an array, take a look at Ruby's array methods <a href="http://ruby-doc.org/core-2.2.0/Array.html#method-i-push" target="_blank">push</a> and <a href="http://ruby-doc.org/core-2.2.0/Array.html#method-i-pop" target="_blank">pop</a>.
+Since we'll be implementing our stack with an array, think back to the array methods `push` and `pop`.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/29/Data_stack.svg/2000px-Data_stack.svg.png" width="400px">